This article was originaly published November 4th, 2018 and has been updated for 2019.

 Tip- Be sure to be logged in automatically to where ever you may be buying and have your payment information already set.
 This way when the time comes, you can quickly check out without risking it going out of stock.

 Black Friday shopping in-stores is a sight to behold and is perhaps one of the few times that people have actively fought others in a store over a discounted Vizio TV.
 While we don’t advocate violence, there is a certain level of aggression needed that is typically absent during other times of the year when shopping, so be prepared.
 You don’t need to hurt people (seriously, don’t hurt people), but you might need to nudge a few people out of the way to get where you need to—mainly—the electronics section.
 Depending on the specific store you go to, the section you need to reach will become blocked or otherwise inaccessible from easy access as the store in question has shifted aisles to contain the volume of people.
 If this is the case, barreling over isn’t the solution, just politely ask an employee and they will most likely make you a path (and be sure to be appreciative to employees, this is hell for them).
 Much the same as with online, in-store times vary depending on the retailer, but the general break down is as such:

 - Thursday, whenever they open (which is just cruel)

 - Thursday, 6pm (equally cruel)

 - Friday, 12am

 - Friday, 6am

 - Friday, 8am

-Stores previously had more varied times but generally, this is when most stores have their deals start.
-However, each store handles their Black Friday differently, so it doesn’t hurt to ask someone else who has gone before how a particular store functions.
-For example, previously in stores near me, there have been lines out the front, but the big ticket items were given to first come first serve in the line before the store opened so they could come back and pick it up later.
+Stores previously had more varied times but typically, this is when most stores have their deals start.
+However, each store handles its Black Friday differently, so it doesn’t hurt to ask someone else who has gone before how a particular store functions.
+For example, previously in stores near me, there have been lines out the front, but the big-ticket items were given to first come first serve in the line before the store opened so they could come back and pick it up later.
 For this reason, it’s always important to research what store you plan on going to (and it’s location) to find the correct time.